Eng-MohamedEldeeb/talk-sera-api/README.md

 The application targets learners at every stage — from absolute beginners (A1) who need basic vocabulary and simple grammar, to advanced users (C2) who want to refine pronunciation, practice academic writing, and hold fluent AI conversations.
-Content is gated by level and subscription plan (free / premium), enabling a freemium business model powered by Stripe.
+Content is gated by level and subscription plan (free / premium), enabling a freemium business model powered by Stripe